GWSS 3590: Environmental Disparities and Sustainability Wins U-Spatial Mapping Competition

 Within 1-mile buffer zones surrounding their facilities, students learned how to apply relevant demographics layers (e.g. race, class, education, age, and language), as well as several key features pertinent to the application of environmental justice regulations, policies, and outreach, such as: 2015 emissions levels; nearby sites of toxicity; vulnerable institutions (e.g. hospitals, daycares, schools, and nursing homes); significant health burdens; neighborhood EJ organizations; key media contacts; relevant land use details (e.g., community gardens, industries, parks, and bike paths); and elected officials' contact information plus past/current EJ initiatives.

 The maps vary according to the contextualized research each team performed; strengths and weaknesses were evaluated in class as a point of comparative learning and each student submitted a written analysis of their map for their final course assignment.
 All of the maps will be turned over to the MPCA, Minneapolis City Council, and participating businesses for future regulatory, policy-making, and educational purposes.
 In this way, it is our hope that the project lends itself far beyond the confines of our classroom or the space of a semester, and toward effecting lasting change in our city.

-– Dr. Michelle Garvey, GWSS Instructor & Institute on the Environment Educator Fellow
+– Dr. Michelle Garvey, GWSS instructor and Institute on the Environment educator fellow